tzfun/vue-web-terminal/README.md

 </script>
 ```

-# About the author
+# Contact

-I am a Java Coder, and I only know a little bit about the web(js, vue).
-I developed this plugin because of my interest and work needs.
+I am a back-end Coder, and I only know a little about the front-end.
+I developed this plug-in because of my personal interest.
-When you see the poor source code of this plugin, please understand that.

 If you have good ideas for code optimization or functions and are willing to contribute code, please submit [PR](https://github.com/tzfun/vue-web-terminal/pulls),
 If you have any questions about the use of the plugin or find bugs, please submit[issue](https://github.com/tzfun/vue-web-terminal/issues).